Clubfoot: Causes

-Factors that can influence the positioning of the fetal foot in uteru include oligohydramnios, breech presentation, Müllerian anomalies, multiple gestation, amniotic band sequence, or amniocentesis at <15 weeks of gestation.
+Factors that can influence the positioning of the fetal foot in utero include oligohydramnios, breech presentation, Müllerian anomalies, multiple gestation, amniotic band sequence, or amniocentesis at <15 weeks of gestation.
 In cases that impede normal growth and position for longstanding period of times, clubfoot can be accompanied with other deformations and may be associated with developmental hip dysplasia.
 The theory of fetal growth arrest was proposed by Von Volkmann in 1863, and has been verified by other authors since.
 According to this theory, intrinsic errors or environmental insults during gestation prevents the correction of an equinovarus to pronated foot.

 Other researchers hypothesize that clubfoot may derive from external insults during gestation.
-For example, a research study found an alarming high incidence of club foot and limb contractures associated with iatrogenic amniotic leakage caused by early amniocentesis between the 11th and 12th week of gestation.
+For example, a research study found an alarmingly high incidence of club foot and limb contractures associated with iatrogenic amniotic leakage caused by early amniocentesis between the 11th and 12th week of gestation.